- Anne Foner

 - Email: email@example.com

-Dr. Friedman is doing research on changes in a small Ohio city through the 20th century.
-She uses diverse records to document residential patterns, and she interviews with people who have known the city at different times.
-Visuals are important in this work.
-Other projects focus on suburbanization.
-She has looking at visual artists' perceptions of suburbia and at patterns of suburbanization in New Jersey.
-Other research looks at differences among metropolitan areas in their development of or use of various programs or organizations, such as foreign trade zones or fast-growing small firms.
+Judith Friedman, Professor Emerita, conducted research on changes in a small Ohio city through the 20th century, using diverse records to document residential patterns and interviews with people who have known the city at different times.
+Visuals were important in this work.
+Other projects focused on suburbanization, in which she examined visual artists' perceptions of suburbia and patterns of suburbanization in New Jersey.

 Cathy Greenblat is Professor Emerita of Sociology at Rutgers University where she served for 35 years as a member of the Department of Sociology, Women’s Studies, and the Bloustein School of Planning.
 The author of 15 books and more than 100 articles, she has lectured in the USA, Latin America, Eastern and Western Europe, Russia, Africa, the Philippines, China, Australia, and Japan.
 Since 2002 she has been engaged in a cross-cultural photographic project on aging, dementia, and end of life care.
 She served as an Honorary Research Fellow at the International Observatory on End of Life Care, Lancaster University, UK from 2006-2010 and as an Honorary Professor at Glasgow Caledonian University, Scotland, from 2011-2014.
 She has a continuing appointment as a Researcher in Human Sciences and Photographie at the Center for Memory Resources and Research (CMRR), University of Nice, France, after serving as an Artist in Residence at the University Hospital Network (CHU) there for 10 years.